Bharatnaty/Full-Stack-Interview-Preparation/README.md

 # FullStack Interview Preparation

-A collection of common **HTML, CSS, JavaScript, React, and Node.js** interview questions with answers.
+A collection of common **HTML, CSS, JavaScript, React, Node.js, and TypeScript** interview questions with answers.
 This repo is collaborative — feel free to contribute more questions 🚀

 ---